 [The autobiography is priced at Rs 700 and is available for purchase at Expographics bookshops, the Institution of Engineers Sri Lanka and at the Office of the Electrical Engineering Department at the University of Moratuwa.]

-Since retirement, I am involved in part-time teaching at the University of Moratuwa and doing some consultancy (till May 2020) and continue to teach at the Sir John Kotalawela Defence University.
-I especially love spending time with my grandson Avisha (who is seen to be learning to ride a tricycle under the my watchful eye, and presently learning to ride a bicycle).
+Since retirement, I am involved in an educational assignment at the University of Moratuwa and doing some consultancy (till May 2020) and continue to teach at the Sir John Kotalawela Defence University.
+I especially love spending time with my grandson Avisha (who is seen in early years to be learning to ride a tricycle under the my watchful eye, and presently learning to ride a bicycle).